sporniket/moto-tools/README-cli-sdar.md

 ### Archive extraction

+* Each side is extracted in a separated folder `sideX` where `X` is the index of the side starting with zero.
 * Files will be extracted as expected. **If a file already exist, it is overwritten without warning.**

 ### Archive listing